alienwithinisolation/LuaPoops/README.md

   you may get a brick or debug settings on fw 12.00 and lower

    **important**

+- AI cannot and will not write fully functioning exploits for you, you can go ahead and try for yourself chatgpt, deepseek, gemini..etc they'll all tell you they can't help with "dangerous" code because it "violates security and safety policies", no matter how much you try to manipulate AI it'll keep refusing to write exploit
 - not all of it is AI, and poopsploit does work with lua if you're familiar with lua language.
 - heap spray works, twin allocation + triple free triggering is real, the syscalls are real (although more could be used maybe?), sys netcontrol is called real + many parts are real.